 Your broker should also reach out to every tenant in your building or office park.
 These tenants should be the first ones contacted and should be aware of your space immediately.
 They may be interested in your space for expansion.

-Not only should your broker be doing all of these things, you should receive regular reports of their marketing efforts and any leasing activity, including tours, requests for proposal, etc.
+Not only should your broker be doing all of these things, but you should also receive regular reports of their marketing efforts and any leasing activity, including tours, requests for proposal, etc.

 4. Your Landlord Is Blocking Transactions